-- a) Kicking the ball when it is on the ground is prohibited (often referred to as a 'fly-hack'). - b) If the ball is kicked from outside of the 22 metre line (15m) directly into touch, a free pass is awarded to opposing team in line with where the ball was kicked and 5 metres in from the touchline, unless the non-kicking team elects to take a quick throw-in, in accordance with 9(g). - c) A mark may be made anywhere on the pitch, with a clean catch direct from an opponent's kick, other than from a restart or a free kick.
-For a successful mark, the referee will award a free kick to the catcher's team. - d) Other than from a restart, a free kick or charge down, if from a kick the ball is played in flight by a player of the non-kicking team and knocked forward, a scrum will be awarded to the non-kicking team from where the ball is touched. - e) If from a kick the non-kicking team plays the ball and it goes backward, advantage can be played to the non-kicking team.
-Where no advantage is gained a scrum should be awarded to the non-kicking team. - f) Drop goals are not permitted. - g) Where the kick goes into touch, the non-kicking team has the option to take a quick throw in, in preference to the free pass, unless it has been touched by a spectator (including coaches/replacements).
+- a) Kicking the ball when it is on the ground is allowed (known as a "fly-hack"). - b) If the ball is kicked from outside of the 22 metre line directly into touch, a free pass is awarded to the opposing team who last touched the ball in line with where the ball was kicked and 10 metres in from the touchline unless they elect to take a quick throw in in compliance with 9(d). - c) Drop goals are not permitted. - d) Where the kick goes into touch the non-kicking team has the option to take a quick throw in preference to the free pass unless it has been touched by a spectator (including coaches/replacements).
 It must be the same ball that was kicked into touch.
 For a quick throw-in, the player may be anywhere outside the field of play between the line of touch and the player's goal line.
 If the ball is brought back into the field of play, or players from the kicking team are in close proximity before the throw can be taken the referee should award a free-kick in accordance with the rules above.